nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medication_population.md

        <td style="font-size: 13px">Authorisation date, when the medication was authorised.</td>
        <td style="font-size: 13px"><code class="highlighter-rouge">dateTime</code></td>
       <td style="text-align: center; font-size: 13px">M</td>
-       <td style="font-size: 13px">Unless there is a distinct user modifiable availabilityTime for the authorisation, this is the audit trail datetime for when the authorisation was entered. ** is optional in DDM but if it’s audit trail why not have it?</td>
+       <td style="font-size: 13px">Unless there is a distinct user modifiable availabilityTime for the authorisation, this is the audit trail dateTime for when the authorisation was entered.</td>
     </tr>
     <tr>
        <td style="font-size: 13px"><code class="highlighter-rouge">requester</code></td>
        <td style="font-size: 13px">Person and their organization requesting authorisation for prescription</td>
        <td style="font-size: 13px"><code class="highlighter-rouge">BackboneElement</code></td>
       <td style="text-align: center; font-size: 13px">R</td>
        <td style="font-size: 13px">To be used if the medication was prescribed at another practice and has been imported via GP2GP.
-In that case the onBehalfOf should be completed with a reference to the other organisation.
-If the medication has been prescribed elsewhere and for example is detailed in the sending system as a hospital medication this must be detailed using an organisation.type code in the agent reference in the requester element.</td>
+In that case, the onBehalfOf SHOULD be completed with a reference to the other organisation.
+If the medication has been prescribed elsewhere and, for example, is detailed in the sending system as a hospital medication, this MUST be detailed using an organisation.type code in the agent reference in the requester element.</td>
     </tr>
     <tr>
        <td style="font-size: 13px"><code class="highlighter-rouge">recorder</code></td>
        <td style="font-size: 13px">The responsible practitioner who authorised the medication</td>
        <td style="font-size: 13px"><code class="highlighter-rouge">Reference (Practitioner)</code></td>
       <td style="text-align: center; font-size: 13px">M</td>
-       <td style="font-size: 13px">May not always be the user who entered the record on the system but where a system supports attribution to a responsible clinician, the attributed clinician should be referenced here.</td>
+       <td style="font-size: 13px">May not always be the user who entered the record on the system but, where a system supports attribution to a responsible clinician, the attributed clinician SHOULD be referenced here.</td>
     </tr>
     <tr>
        <td style="font-size: 13px"><code class="highlighter-rouge">reasonCode</code></td>